orchiddee/fittstest-design/README.md

 Download Results: Once you've collected enough data, click the Download Results as CSV button.
 This will download a .csv file (e.g., fitts_law_results.csv) containing all your recorded trials, which you can then open in spreadsheet software (like Excel, Google Sheets) for analysis.

+DATA ANALYSIS AND PLOTTING (plotting.html)
+This second HTML file provides a dedicated tool for analyzing the data collected from the Fitts's Law experiment (plotting.html).
+It allows you to upload the generated CSV file, visualize the relationship between Movement Time (MT) and Index of Difficulty (ID), and perform a linear regression to determine the Fitts's Law prediction equation and R-squared value.

+This analysis tool helps you verify Fitts's Law, which states that Movement Time (MT) is a linear function of the Index of Difficulty (ID):

+MT=a+b×ID

+Where:

+MT = Movement Time
+ID = Index of Difficulty
+a = Intercept (representing the inevitable delay or reaction time) b = Slope (representing the information processing rate or constant of proportionality)

+HOW TO USE THE ANALYSIS TOOLS:

+Get the Code: Similar to the experiment page, you can either Download the ZIP of this repository or Clone with Git.
+Open in Your Browser: Navigate to the folder and double-click the analysis.html file to open it in your web browser.
+Upload Your Data:
+Click the Choose File button and select the fitts_law_results.csv file that you downloaded from the Fitts's Law experiment page.
+Analyze Data: Click the Analyze Data button.
+The tool will process the CSV data, perform a linear regression, and display a scatter plot.
+The plot will show your individual experiment data points (Movement Time vs. Index of Difficulty) along with a calculated regression line.
+Below the chart, you'll see the calculated Prediction Equation (MT=a+b×ID) and the R-squared (R2) value.
+The R2 value indicates how well your data fits the linear model, with values closer to 1 suggesting a strong linear relationship.